e-matteson/plugin-GUI/README.rst

 - anything that's a ChangeListener gets updates from the GUI
 - MainWindow makes a new ProcessorGraph, and passes it to a new AudioComponent, which then wraps it in an AudioProcessPlayer.

-- The ProcessorGraph contains all the processors added to the toolchain in the GUI.
+- The ProcessorGraph is a child of juce_AudioProcessorGraph, and it contains all the processors added to the toolchain in the GUI (plus some default processors).
+Each processor in the graph is called a node.
+There can be connections between them.

-- The processor graph is serialized down to a list of AudioGraphRenderingOp objects.
+- A processor graph is serialized down to a list of AudioGraphRenderingOp objects, which are executed sequentially whenever AudioProcessorGraph::processBlock() is called.

+- AudioProcessorGraph has an AudioSampleBuffer called renderingBuffers that stores the data while it is read or modified by each node in the graph.
+Specifically, when a ProcessBufferOp is performed for some specific processor, it takes a reference to renderingBuffer and creates a new AudioSampleBuffer that contains pointers to the same data stored in renderingBuffer.
+It passes that buffer to the AudioProcessor itself, which can use the pointers to read and modify the original data in renderingBuffer.

+- AudioProcessorGraph is not itself multithreaded.
+Individual processors/nodes can contain multiple threads.
+For example, sources will often have a separate DataThread that gets data from some external hardware (like the acquisition board's FPGA) and stores it in a buffer.
+When AudioProcessorGraph call its process() callback, it immediately reads some recent data out of that buffer and returns it.